 The final stage is to select an appropriate typeface for the text and decide how to place it on the page alongside the final illustration.

-Unit 2: Module 6: Using an apostrophe to show missing letters Includes versions for US-English and British-English Includes simple step-by-step guidance for teachers.
-The workbook includes a series of ten…
+Unit 1: Module 1: Writing sentences with capital letters and full stops (periods).
+Includes versions for US-English and British-English Includes simple step-by-step guidance for teachers.
+The workbook includes a series…